cloudback/docs/content/features/customer-storages.md

 ---
-title: Various Backup Storages
+title: Customer Managed Storages
 weight: 2
 description: Securely store GitHub backups with Cloudback's self-managed storage option
 ---

-# Various Backup Storages
+# Customer Managed Storages

 Cloudback allows you to store a backup archive in your own storage, leaving no copies to us.
 That is.
 Cloudback backs up a repository into an archive, sends the archive to your storage, and wipes the archive from Cloudback's disk leaving no chance to recover any data from the Cloudback servers.